Basu Chatterjee classic ‘Chameli Ki Shaadi’ is one of the original small-town comedies

 Anil Kapoor is aspiring wrestler Charandas, who meets Chameli (Amrita Singh) soon after taking a vow of celibacy.
 Charandas’s mentor Mastram (Om Prakash) warns him that “Nari nark ka dwar hai” – women are gateways to hell, and must be avoided until Charandas has turned 40.

 But Charandas cannot resist the sprightly Chameli, who is stuck in the eighth standard because she has previously failed four times.
-Chameli happens to be the daughter of Kalluram Kolyewala (Pankaj Kapur), an exploitative trader who is selling coal above the market rate.
+Chameli happens to be the daughter of Kallumal Koylewala (Pankaj Kapur), an exploitative trader who is selling coal above the market rate.
 Charandas and Chameli are also from different castes.

-A hilarious comedy ensues as Kalluram and his weepy wife (Bharati Achrekar) try to keep their daughter under lock and key.
+A hilarious comedy ensues as Kallumal and his weepy wife (Bharati Achrekar) try to keep their daughter under lock and key.
 Progressive lawyer Harish (Amjad Khan) intervenes, and Mastram, despite his aversion to love and courtship, plays his part too.

 The movie is out on YouTube.
 A better-quality version is on the pay-per-view sites YouTube Movies and Google Play.